Other Circumstances and Exceptions

 Students should not skip their appointment or fail to pick a room during Room Selection in hopes of being placed on the Sophomore Waitlist.

-- Rising senior Barnard students may participate in Columbia Room Selection only as members of a group during In-Person Group Selection.
-At least 50% of the group must be comprised of eligible Columbia students and the class standing of Barnard participants must be greater than or equal to the lowest class standing of his/her prospective Columbia suitemates.
+- Rising senior Barnard students may participate in Columbia Room Selection only as members of a group.
+At least 50% of the group must be comprised of eligible rising senior Columbia students.

-Note: BC students who register as part of a group for CU In-Person Group Selection must also register for BC Room Selection; otherwise they will not be eligible to take part in CU In-Person Group Selection and will not be eligible for housing at Barnard.
+Note: BC students who register as part of a group for CU Room Selection must also register for BC Room Selection; otherwise they will not be eligible to take part in CU Room Selection and will not be eligible for housing at Barnard.

 - There is a cap on the number of rooms exchanged with Barnard.
 It is equal to the number of CC/SEAS students who sign up for Barnard Housing during Barnard's Group Selection and the number of eligible Barnard students assigned to a sorority.
 If the number of Barnard students assigned to a sorority is less than the number of Barnard students signed up for Barnard Housing then some Barnard students will be eligible to apply through Columbia Room Selection, in order to balance the number of rooms exchanged.
 Barnard students who have not yet selected with their CU group when the Exchange Cap is reached will be automatically removed from the group (if the Barnard student has registered for Barnard Room Selection, she will be able to select a room at Barnard).
 The group's point value will remain unchanged and their lottery number will stay the same, but the group must drop to Online Selection.
 Barnard students are not eligible for Senior and Junior Regroup, regardless of their class year.

-- Barnard College students who are guaranteed housing are eligible to live with CC and SEAS students in select SICs and Greek housing.
+- Barnard College students who are guaranteed housing are eligible to live with CC and SEAS students in select SICs and FSL housing.
 BC students cannot make up more than 33% of a SIC or house (i.e. a group of six must comprise at least 4 CC/SEAS students).
-The following are the maximum BC capacities for each SIC and organization approved through the CU/BC Housing Exchange: Metta House - 2; Pan African House - 2; Casa Latina - 2; Community Health House - 2; Q-House – 2; IRC - 4; DG - 5, KAT - 5, AXO - 2, SDT - 5 and ADP – 7.
+The following are the maximum BC capacities for each SIC and organization approved through the CU/BC Housing Exchange before Room Registration begins: Pan African House - 2; Casa Latina - 2; Community Health House - 2; Q-House – 2; IRC/ICH - 4; DG - 4, KAT -5, AXO - 2, SDT - 4 and ADP - 6.

-- Groups with CU students may select into co-ed suites regardless of sex, gender, or gender expression, as part of the Open Housing program in Cathedral Gardens, 601 W 110th St, and 600, 616, and 620 W 116th St. Co-ed groups will be required to sign the BC Open Housing Agreement/Contract; see the Open Housing section of Barnard's Room Selection Guide for more information.
+- Groups with CU students may select into co-ed suites regardless of sex, gender, or gender expression, as part of the Open Housing program.
+Co-ed groups will be required to sign the BC Open Housing Agreement/Contract; see the Open Housing section of Barnard's Room Selection Guide for more information.

 Study Abroad for Fall Term or the Full Academic Year